 I will never forget one afternoon when I experienced something extremely weird while I was in fasting mode.
 Time slowed down for me that day.
-People around me were acting like one core processor whereas I had an octa-core brain slicing through trivialities like a katana.
+People around me were acting like one core processors whereas I had an octa-core brain slicing through trivialities like a katana.
 Every detail was extremely vivid, and I was super-efficient at work.

 16. You won’t lose much muscle on a cut unless you eat grass for weeks.

 Naturals are always terrified of diets.
-Lifters believe their precious muscle mass will evaporate in a month if food intake is reduced a little bit.
+Lifters believe that their precious muscle mass will evaporate in a month if food intake is reduced a little bit.

 Don’t be so scared of diets.
 You have to do some pretty spectacular starving to lose real muscle on a cut.